-Open to ride.
+Spring 2017 Open to ride!
 The biggest project this year, joint funded by MBBA, SCC and Ammerdown estates.
 Two new culverts/river crossings on the Coffin Route at Coleford.
 This route has been closed for three years and will now be safe to use once more.
-From the collapsed bridge to the new crossing – what a fantastic job!
-Joint funded by MBBA, the landowners – the Ammerdown Estate and Som CC.
+Photos show the collapsed bridge and the new replacement – what a fantastic job!
+Jointly funded by MBBA, the landowners – the Ammerdown Estate and Som CC.
 Also band new rails on the culvert by the road and adjusted gates throughout.
 A big commitment financially but a result that will stand the test of time.

 Surface growth on a Right of Way is the responsibility of the Council and side growth, hedges, brambles etc are the responsibility of the landowner.
 The Council have a clearance schedule for surface growth which should result in all Rights of Way receiving a surface strimming at least once a year.
 Due to cuts in funding at SCC this now does not happen on all routes and let’s be honest, strimming nettles once a year does not keep a bridleway clear to ride for 12 months.
 What riders need is a nice clear track with decent head height and no brambles across the path!!
 With this in mind MBBA has brought in a new approach.
 We tackle bridleway clearance as a seriously BIG project Side growth, hedges and all vegetation are cut back to as much as twelve to fifteen feet wide, wherever possible, which SHOULD ‘enable’ the Council to strim slightly wider than their usual 3 ft. strip!.
 Our clearance man then burns all the debris on site and if necessary our contractor goes in to dig out long-lost ditches and repair boggy areas.
 In many cases, this heavy and lengthy clearance has to be done by hand because the routes have become so overgrown that the landowner cannot get access with his tractor and hedge cutter.
 However, once it has had the MBBA treatment, hopefully the landowner will be able to carry out his duty.
 Each route can cost in the region of £2,000 to clear properly so progress will be slow but it will make a huge difference to your enjoyment of your lanes.
 So let us know if you have a project in your area.